SanjanaBhagwath/Proxy-Server/README.md

 | `rate-limiter`      | Middleware proxy that limits requests per client IP                 |
 | `malicious-blocker` | Middleware proxy that blocks requests to malicious URLs using the Google Safe Browsing API |

-The project was built in increments with each increment implementing an additional feature.
+The project is built in increments with each increment implementing an additional feature.

 ## Running the Project